Thursday, November 2, 2023

 3. If the boat wound up in the hands of someone inexperienced with boats - the boom sits too low - and could be very deadly.
 On my first voyage aboard her - it unexpectedly swung just slightly - as I was peering above the dodger during a periodic check for ships on the horizon - and almost me knocked me off the boat (my shortened safety tether to the jack-line I had rigged - is the only thing that saved me from being thrown overboard - on a dark and windy night).
 I suffered a pretty severe concussion from that - and had bouts of amnesia for some time afterward.

-4. In the final analysis - even if I gave the boat away, or sold it for $1 - the person buying would likely be stuck with not being able to get it insured (due to its age) - and that would stick them with the same problem.
-And I could not allow that to happen someone else, on my watch.
+4. In the final analysis - even if I gave the boat away, or sold it for $1 - the person buying it would likely be stuck with not being able to get it insured (due to its age) - and that would stick them with the same problem.
+And I could not allow that to happen to someone else, on my watch.

 13. Given that: